Take a look at these policies and regulations to understand your rights and responsibilities while living in University housing.

 During business hours:

-Come to the Faculty & Staff Housing Office weekdays, from 9:00 AM to 5:00 PM during the academic year and from 8:30 AM to 4:30 PM during the summer, to obtain a temporary or replacement key.
-The office is located on the fifth floor of New South and can be reached by phone at (609) 258-3125.
+Contact the Faculty & Staff Housing Office weekdays, from 9:00 AM to 5:00 PM during the academic year and from 8:30 AM to 4:30 PM during the summer, to obtain a temporary or replacement key. email@example.com The office is located at 330 Alexander Street, first floor, and can be reached by phone at (609) 258-3125.

 After business hours: